8

 Ferrari FF hard cornering

-From an emotive point of view the addition of all-wheel drive has eroded a little of the interaction often expected with a Ferrari.
+From an emotive point of view, the addition of all-wheel drive had eroded some of the interaction often expected with a Ferrari.

-Sure, the FF looks and sounds sensational, but sometimes it would be nice to be a little more involved in the job of managing and exploiting what fundamentally feels like a nicely sorted rear-drive chassis.
+Sure, the FF looked and sounded sensational, but sometimes it would have been nice to have been more involved in managing and exploiting its rear-biased chassis.

-There are only a few minor issues with the FF.
-Its normally superb dual-clutch gearbox can occasionally be hesitant at low speed, for one thing.
+There were only a few minor issues with the FF.
+Its normally superb dual-clutch gearbox would occasionally be hesitant at low speed, for one thing.

-In auto more, under light throttle openings in traffic, the F1-DCT transmission can intermittently shuffle back and forth between first and second as it tries to balance the engine's output with the necessity to trundle along among slow-moving cars.
+In auto mode, under light throttle openings in traffic, the F1-DCT transmission would intermittently shuffle back and forth between first and second as it tried to balance the engine's output with the necessity to trundle along among slow-moving cars.

-Some potential buyers may also frown at its ride quality which, away from the smooth roads of the continent, is merely respectable.
+Some potential buyers may also frown at its ride quality which, away from the smooth roads of the continent, was merely respectable.

 MPG & RUNNING COSTS